fbpx Taking the Digital SAT? ENROLL in INSIGHT'S Summer SAT Boot Camps!

 It’s that time of year- the countdown has officially begun!

-The first day of school is just here and for those students entering their freshman year in high school, this is no ordinary first day of school.
-The first day of high schools marks an important life transition in so many ways.
-How is it that so much can change in just few months between eighth grade graduation and the beginning of high school?
+The first day of school is just here, and for those students entering their freshman year in high school, this is no ordinary first day of school.
+The first day of high school marks an important life transition in so many ways.
+How is it that so much can change in just a few months between eighth-grade graduation and the beginning of high school?
 Students who once felt that they could commit to memory every deadline and exam date often find that they drop the ball on small assignments, forget to study for an upcoming test, or encounter unforeseen conflicts between schoolwork and extracurricular commitments.
-These experiences speak to the accelerated pace, significantly heavier workload, and emphasis on inquiry based learning that students encounter in high school.
+These experiences speak to the accelerated pace, significantly heavier workload, and emphasis on inquiry-based learning that students encounter in high school.

 In this month’s article, I will offer some key suggestions and words of advice to students and their families in navigating this exciting and challenging transition.

-Beyond time management skills and hard work, my hope is that Insight students learn to meet the inevitable challenges on their academic journey with greater patience and self-confidence, rather than with a “grit your teeth and bare it” kind of attitude.
-What the top universities in this country are looking for, as explicitly stated in their application questions is intellectual vitality and curiosity.
+Beyond time management skills and hard work, my hope is that Insight students learn to meet the inevitable challenges on their academic journey with greater patience and self-confidence, rather than with a “grit your teeth and bear it” kind of attitude.
+What the top universities in this country are looking for, as explicitly stated in their application questions, is intellectual vitality and curiosity.
 That means: work hard, but don’t forget to have fun while you’re learning.
-High school may just be starting for Freshman, but it will be over in a flash—enjoy it!
+High school may just be starting for freshmen, but it will be over in a flash—enjoy it!

 ACT Logo with answer sheet in the background